robvanderleek/mudslide/README.md

 ▀▀▀▀▀▀▀ ▀▀▀ ▀ ▀  ▀ ▀▀▀▀▀▀
 ```

-In the WhatsApp mobile app go to "Settings > Connected Devices > Connect Device" and scan the QR code.
+In the WhatsApp mobile app go to "Settings > Connected Devices > Connect
-Wait until the status is "active", then you can exit Mudslide.
+Device" and scan the QR code.
+Wait until the status is "active", then you can
+exit Mudslide.

 ## Logout

-Logging our removes credentials from your local environment but will not disconnect Mudslide from your WhatsApp account,
+Logging out removes credentials from your local environment but will not
-you can disconnect Mudslide using the WhatsApp app.
+disconnect Mudslide from your WhatsApp account, you can disconnect Mudslide
+using the WhatsApp app.

 ```shell
 npx mudslide logout